RoyKlaasseBos/royklaassebos.github.io/README.md

 <h4>Where do I find the lecture notes of the Data Analytics for Engineers (2IAB0) tutorials?</h4>
 <hr>
 <p>Great to have you here, but you are probably looking for my Github repository which you can find <a href="https://github.com/RoyKlaasseBos/Data-Analytics-for-Engineers" target="_blank">over here</a>.
-Simply, download the zip-file (easiest way) or clone it to your local hard drive (for instructions on how to do that see the Git tutorials above :-)
+Simply, download the zip-file (easiest way) or clone it to your local hard drive (for instructions on how to do that see the Git tutorials above).
 </p>
 <p>But since you are already here, let me give you another bonus tip: carefully study the Python and pandas tutorials listed above.
 I can ensure you they will be extremely helpful for assignment 1 and 2!</p>